george24601/notes/ops/prom/q.md

 --check metric's number of time series, alert if it is over 10k count by(__name__)({__name__=~".+"}) > 10000

+we select all the values we have recorded within the last 5 minutes for all time series that have the metric name http_requests_total and a job label set to prometheus: http_requests_total{job="prometheus"}[5m]

 --per-second rate of HTTP requests as measured over the last 5 minutes, per time series in the range vector rate(http_requests_total{job="api-server"}[5m])